dentrodailha96/Notes_Obsidian/Germanistik/Declinations/Dativ.md

 ## Possessivpronomen im Dativ

+Person that poses + the article the possession

 |       | Mask.   | Fem.    | Neut.   | Pl.         |
 | ----- | ------- | ------- | ------- | ----------- |